kalexal-kaa/zodiac-flet/README.md

 # Zodiac
-A simple program for plotting horoscopes
+A simple program for plotting horoscopes.

+The program uses the [Flet framework](https://flet.dev/) to create a GUI and the [Kerykeion library](https://pypi.org/project/kerykeion/) to create horoscopes.

 ![screenshot.png](/screenshot.png)